dracor-org/dracor-textbook/docs/assessment/05-infrastructure-assessment.md

       {"answer": "Because it stores all TEI files in a separate GitHub repository.", "correct": False, "feedback": "No. GitHub repositories are discussed elsewhere, but that is not what makes the Metrics Service a microservice."}, {"answer": "Because it is a specialised external service that calculates network metrics and communicates with the rest of the system via APIs.", "correct": True, "feedback": "Correct.
-The chapter uses this component to illustrate how specialised services can handle specific tasks within a larger system."}, {"answer": "Because it replaces the front-end whenever the React application is unavailable.", "correct": False, "feedback": "No. The Metrics Service does not replace the front-end."}, {"answer": "Because it runs inside the user’s browser as part of the single-page application.", "correct": False, "feedback": "Incorrect.
+The chapter uses this component to illustrate how specialised services can handle specific tasks within a larger system."}, {"answer": "Because it replaces the front-end whenever the React application is unavailable.", "correct": False, "feedback": "No. The Metrics Service does not replace the front-end."}, {"answer": "Because it runs inside the user's browser as part of the single-page application.", "correct": False, "feedback": "Incorrect.
 The service is separate from the browser-based front-end."}
     ]
   }
-]

-display_quiz(q6, max_width=1000)
+], max_width=1000)
 :::

 ## Question 7